ua-gist415-spring-2022-201/2-4-qgis-mutant-team/README.md

 to convert them directly to points, that will simply export the polygon boundaries as points and whwn you calculate density, you will get different (and wrong) results if some man holes were digitized were more precision than others (or if they are simply bigger).
 The metric you want with man hole covers is `Count`.

 I suggest:
-1. Polygonize the Lines to create closed polygon features for the Man Holes
-2. Find centroids of the polygons
+1. Derive centroids of the Manholes _Lines_ layer.

 Another complication: The Source Data is in EPSG:4326, a lat/long coordinate reference system which uses units `degrees`, making measurement impractical at the city scale.
 You will need to reproject the source data into a coordinate reference system in which distance is preserved.
 I suggest UTM Zone 12, NAD83 HARN (aka `EPSG:102206`).